 Sequential methods separate the NLP optimizer and the DAE simulator.
 Sequential methods will satisfy the differential equations, even when the solver is unable to find a feasible optimal solution.

 Non-Dynamic modes sets all differential terms to zero to calculate steady-state conditions.

 Simulation just solves the given equations.
-These modes provide little benefit over other ODE integrator packages.
+These modes provide little benefit over other equation solver or ODE integrator packages.
 However, successful simulation of a model within GEKKO helps debug the model and greatly facilitates the transition from model development/simulation to optimization.

 Fixed variables are fixed through the horizon.